direct-code-execution/ns-3-dce/doc/source/getting-started.rst

   $ hg clone http://code.nsnam.org/furbani/ns-3-dce

-DCE brings a script usable to retrieve the others sources and build the whole things:
+DCE brings a script to retrieve the other sources and build the whole things:

 ::